BIS Online Open Evening - 8th September 2021

 The Birkdale Intermediate School Board of Trustees will be adopting an enrolment scheme effective from 01/01/2021.
 This is in conjunction with the Ministry of Education under section 11H(1) of the Education Act 1989.
 Community consultation was sought in 2019 and the Board of Trustees is now ready to implement this enrolment scheme.

-Out of zone enrolment applications for 2021 open on 20 July, and close on 31 August 2020.
+Out of zone enrolment: Applications for 2021 open on 20 July, and close on 31 August 2020.
 Places are allocated by a ballot held on 9th September 2020.
-These are now closed.
-Please contact the office for more information.
+IMPORTANT: We are still accepting Out of Zone Enrolments.
+Please submit your enrolment as soon as possible to secure a place.

 The map below shows our catchment (in zone) area.
 If you wish to query an address, please contact the office.